-Like many couples who’ve been forced to postpone their wedding due to the pandemic, Emily Johnson and Zachary Reichenbach were not too happy when they had to move their date from May to March.
+Like many couples who’ve been forced to postpone their wedding, Emily Johnson and Zachary Reichenbach were not too happy when they had to move their date from May to March.

 “I was very upset my wedding would no longer be the warm spring event I had envisioned for so long,” says Johnson.
 “These days, I’ve been spending a lot of time figuring out ways to modify all the details to make everything, from the flowers to the decor more winter-appropriate.”

 Wedding postponements have resulted in many couples having to marry at a time of year that wasn’t part of their original planning, says wedding planner Troy Williams of Simply Troy Lifestyle + Events, a California-based wedding and event planning company.
 “But with some good insight, it’s easy to succeed and adapt.”

 Here, 17 experts—from florists to bakers and fashion stylists—share their advice on how to do just that.